What is financial wellbeing in the workplace and why should you make it a priority?

 One of the businesses we work with, Madkastellet, an innovative catering company with 18 locations in Copenhagen and close to 500 employees, has found that, since adopting All Gravy, employee satisfaction has improved, the number of shifts taken by employees has increased and hiring costs have reduced significantly.
 According to the HR team, it has also given Madkastellet’s youngest employees a much better understanding of their taxes and paychecks.

 We want to help you support your hourly paid employees so they feel secure and in control of their finances.
-Find out what we can do for your organisation's financial wellbeing and experience our unique people system for yourself by booking a demo.
+Find out what we can do for your organization's financial wellbeing and experience our unique people system for yourself by booking a demo.